yegor256/blog/_drafts/share.md

 they will have full access to the source code from the first day of the project.
-We let them see everything that is happening in the project, including Git repository, bug reports, discussions between programmers, continuous integration failed and successful builds, etc.
+We let them see everything that is happening in the project, including Git repository, bug reports, discussions between programmers, continuous integration fails, etc.
-They tell me that usually software development outsourcing teams keep this information in-house and deliver only final versions, rarely together with the source code.
+They tell me that usually software development outsourcing teams keep this information in-house and deliver only final releases, rarely together with the source code.

+I understand why they tying to hide as much as possible.
-I can't say that giving project sponsor a full access to the development environment is easy.
-It is not.
-Here is a summary of problems we've been having and our solutions.
+Giving project sponsor a full access to the development environment is not easy at all.
+Here is a summary of problems we've been having and our solutions, hope they help you to honestly show your clients project internals and still keep him on board.

 <!--more-->